 Credit Unions are another part of the military banking structure.
 They are not-for-profit financial cooperatives owned by their members.
 All members of a credit union have equal voting rights, regardless of their deposit balance, and profits are returned to members in the form of such things as higher savings rates and lower loan rates.
 There are presently four Credit Unions serving the military in Europe.

 - Pentagon Federal Credit Union.
 Web: www.penfed.org.
-Branches in Incirlik and Lajes.
+Branch in the Azores at Lajes Field.

 Authorized customers of the Credit Unions are pretty much the same as those for the Community Bank.
 One difference, until recently, was that Europe-based retirees could also use the Credit Unions.
 This has been changed and retirees can no longer open new accounts at the Credit Unions, though retirees who already had accounts may keep them.